-Just as in the case of curves in ReactionGlyphs and Species-ReferenceGlyphs, TextGlyphs already can be considered to be render information which is located in the layout because a Text-Glyph already specifies the text to be rendered and it therefore does not need additional render information in the form of a text element.
-On the other hand, it needs render information about the font properties the text is to be rendered with.
-Just as for the curve object for ReactionGlyphs and Species-ReferenceGlyphs, this render information is taken from the font related attributes of the outermost group element of the style that is used to render a TextGlyph.
+Figure 4: style with render information for objects with curve or bounding box render information in the form of font properties.
+Just as for the Curve object for ReactionGlyphs and SpeciesReferenceGlyphs, this render information is taken from the font related attributes of the outermost group element of the style that is used to render a TextGlyph.
 Any additional information within the group is ignored.
 If the group does not specify any of the font-family, font-size, font-weight, font-style or text-anchor attributes, the default values are to be used.

-9 Uniqueness of IDs
+10 Uniqueness of IDs

 Since local and global render information objects can reference other render information objects, programs creating render information need to make sure that all the IDs are unique within the reference history.
 In other words, a render information object that references another render information object must make sure that none of its IDs is equal to an ID in any of the directly or indirectly referenced render information objects.

-An exception to this rule is to create e.g. a color definition with the same ID as the color definiton in a referenced style in this case interpreting programs can assume that this color definition is supposed to override a color definition in a referenced render information object.
-Likewise it is also possible to override a color definition with a gradient and vice versa, line ending definitions should only be overridden with other line ending definitions however.
+An exception to this rule is to create e.g. a color definition with the same ID as the color definition in a referenced style in this case interpreting programs can assume that this color definition is supposed to override the color definition with the same name in the referenced render information object.
+Likewise it is also possible to override a color definition with a gradient and vice versa, line ending definitions on the other hand can only be replaced by other line ending definitions.

-10 Appendix A
+11 Appendix A

-Position of line end: $O(x_O, y_O, z_O)$ Normalized slope vector at end: $\vec{S} = \begin{pmatrix} dx_s \\ dy_s \\ dz_s \end{pmatrix}$
+Position of line end: $O(x_O, y_O, z_O)$

+Normalized slope vector at end: $\vec{S} = \begin{pmatrix} dx_s \\ dy_s \\ dz_s \end{pmatrix}$

-Orthogonal vector to $\vec{S}$ with z = 0:
+Orthogonal vector to \vec{S} with z = 0: